 Despite the best effort of citizens of Idaho to stop this legislation, the effort was unsuccessful and the legislation was passed into law.
-The lies told about this legislation were a disgrace.
-The media covered lies told by the Sob Sister Circus “it’s for the children”, completely ignoring the real issues which were the unconstitutional mandate, the reference in state law to the Hague Convention requiring our state judges to honor foreign court orders, the disregard for the constitutional rights and protections of Americans targeted by foreign courts, the flaws in the Hague Convention itself and most disturbingly, the entanglement of participation in an international computer system by agencies of our government.
+The lies about this legislation were a disgrace.
+The media covered the lies told by the Sob Sister Circus “it’s for the children”, ignoring the real issues which were the unconstitutional mandate, the reference in state law to the Hague Convention requiring our state judges to honor foreign court orders, the disregard for the constitutional rights of Americans targeted by foreign courts, the flaws in the Hague Convention itself and most disturbingly, the entanglement of participation in an international computer system by agencies of our government.

 The Group of 7 aka G7 is a forum for the leaders of the industrialized countries of the west to coordinate national policies.
 They were formed in 1975 presumably after the Helsinki Final Act was signed by President Gerald Ford.
 The Council on Foreign Relations has a background report on the G7 that is worth reading for an understanding of the significance of the Group.
 The University of Toronto formed a Research Group and they maintain a record of all proceedings of the G7.